Part 4 in a series of tutorials on value investing: A step by step guide to the process I use to evaluate a new stock.

 Once you’ve got a number for your share count, it’s worthwhile double checking this number against the number reported by a financial website like Yahoo Finance.
 It may not be spot on, but it should be in the rough ballpark and that will help give you confidence that you’ve done the math correctly and haven’t missed out on any hidden classes of shares.

 With the share count in hand, you can use the current share price to calculate the company’s market capitalization (number of shares multiplied by the share price).
 While most of my figuring is done on a “per share” basis, the market cap still gives you an important insight into just how big the company is.
-Knowing the market cap of a company helps you to conceptualise things.
+Knowing the market cap of a company helps you to conceptualize things.

 Adjusted Earnings